 *This may not apply if you have some severe medical condition, in which case you should consult a physician before following any of these tips.

-Out of all the stuff I’ve read about nutrition and metabolism, the book The 4 Hour Body by Tim Ferriss deserves a special mention.
+Out of all the books, scientific articles and blog posts I’ve read about nutrition and metabolism, the book The 4 Hour Body by Tim Ferriss deserves a special mention.
 It was of great inspiration and I heartily recommend it.
-You can get it here (if you live in the US) or here (if you’re in the EU).